Get Ready for Earthquakes

 - Drop to the ground fast, otherwise the earthquake shaking may knock you down uncontrollably.

 - Cover yourself below a strong table or desk.
 Falling objects and collapsing structures cause many of the injuries and deaths during an earthquake.
-Additionally, cover your head and face to protect them from broken glass and falling objects.
+In addition, cover your head and face to protect them from broken glass and falling objects.

-- Hold onto the table or desk and be prepared to move with it.
-Holding your position until the shaking stops.
+- Hold onto a table or desk and be prepared to move with it.
+Hold your position until the shaking stops.

-- Do NOT run outside during the shaking or use the stairways or elevators.
+- Do NOT run outside or use the stairways or elevators during the shaking.
 The entrance ways of buildings and homes are particularly dangerous because of falling bricks and debris.

 - When tremors STOP, vacate premises immediately until it is safe to return.